iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 <h3 name='knn'>6.
 K Nearest Neighbours</h3>

+- K Nearest Neighbors is a method that predicts based on nearby data points.
 - KNN is used for both regression and classification.
 Measures the Euclidean distance between the data points.
 - Initialize K (# nearest neighbours) we need for comparison or calculation.
 - Calculate the distance between new data points and the K nearest neighbours of training data points.